 For example, these two cards might signify overcoming an illness or breaking the chains of a toxic relationship.
 It might also mean stopping a bad habit such as smoking, overeating, or gambling.

 Death and the Moon

-Does our interpretation of the Death tarot card resonate with you?
-Our community loves to hear your thoughts, so please take a minute to let us know in the comments below!
+Does our interpretation of this Major Arcana card resonate with you?
+Our community (and I) love to hear your thoughts, so please take a minute to let us know in the comments below!